nkoshimoto/genstars/README.md

 A simulator for microlensing events, [`genulens`](https://github.com/nkoshimoto/genulens), is also available.

-The copyright of an included supplementary code, "option.cpp", belongs to Ian A. Bond and Takahiro Sumi.
+The copyright of an included supplementary code, "option.c", belongs to Ian A. Bond and Takahiro Sumi.

 ## Before installation